d2l-ai/d2l-en/chapter_recommender-systems/neumf.md

 \text{AUC} = \frac{1}{m} \sum_{u \in \mathcal{U}} \frac{1}{|\mathcal{I} \backslash S_u|} \sum_{j \in I \backslash S_u} \textbf{1}(rank_{u, g_u} < rank_{u, j}),
 $$

 where $\mathcal{I}$ is the item set. $S_u$ is the candidate items of user $u$.
-Note that many other evaluation protocals such as precision, recall and normalized discounted cumulative gain (NDCG) can also be used.
+Note that many other evaluation protocols such as precision, recall and normalized discounted cumulative gain (NDCG) can also be used.

-The following function caculates the hit counts and AUC for each user.
+The following function calculates the hit counts and AUC for each user.

 ```{.python .input  n=4}
 # Saved in the d2l package for later use